architest/pymeeus/README.rst

 PyMeeus
 =======

    **Library of astronomical algorithms in Python**.

-PyMeeus is a Python implementation of the astronomical algorithms described in the classical book "Astronomical Algorithms, 2nd Edition, Willmann-Bell Inc. (1998)" by Jean Meeus.
+PyMeeus is a Python implementation of the astronomical algorithms described in the classical book “Astronomical Algorithms, 2nd Edition, Willmann-Bell Inc. (1998)” by Jean Meeus.

 There are great astronomical libraries out there.
-For instance, if you're looking for high precision and speed you should take a look at `libnova <http://libnova.sourceforge.net/>`__.
+For instance, if you’re looking for high precision and speed you should take a look at `libnova <http://libnova.sourceforge.net/>`__.
 For a set of python modules aimed at professional astronomers, you should look at `Astropy <http://www.astropy.org/>`__.
 On the other hand, the advantages